 Here’s an example in which I had the students draw the layers of the Earth using Google Draw and insert it into their Digital Notebook on the solar system.

-In a traditional Interactive Notebook, the student might cut apart pieces to fit together to make the layers of the Earth and glue then into the notebook and label them.
+In a traditional Interactive Notebook, the student might cut apart pieces to fit together to make the layers of the Earth and glue them into the notebook and label them.
 Replace that task with a digital task that involves creativity and learning to use drawing tools (these are universal tools that will aid the student in the future).

 If you would like to learn how my students did this with Google Draw, HERE’S a TUTORIAL.